candreop/T2K_ECAL_LI/README.md

 University of Liverpool & STFC Rutherford Appleton Laboratory

-## Required ODB entries
+## LI system and flash sequence configuration via ODB

-The client reads the *LI system configuration* and the *flash sequence* from ODB.
+The client reads the *LI system configuration* and the *flash sequence* from two ODB tables.

-The following two directories need to be setup:
+These tables live in **/Config/ECAL/LI/Controller/** and **/Config/ECAL/LI/Sequence/**. and they need to be created by the user (instructions are given at the end of this REAME).

 <pre>
     /Config/ECAL/LI/Controller/